 One of the most important Belgian popular and folk musicians was Bobbejaan Schoepen.
 He was a Flemish pioneer in Belgian pop music, vaudeville, and European country music.
 Schoepen was a versatile entertainer, entrepreneur, singer-songwriter, guitarist, comedian, actor, and professional whistler.
 Vaudeville is a theatrical genre of variety entertainment.
-Types of acts have included popular and classical musicians, singers, dancers, comedians, trained animals, magicians, strongmen, female and male impersonators, acrobats, illustrated songs, jugglers, one-act plays or scenes from plays, athletes, lecturing celebrities, minstrels, and movies.
+Types of acts included popular and classical musicians, singers, dancers, comedians, trained animals, magicians, strongmen, female and male impersonators, acrobats, illustrated songs, jugglers, one-act plays or scenes from plays, athletes, lecturing celebrities, minstrels, and movies.
 A vaudeville performer is often referred to as a "vaudevillian".

-Chanson is also popular type of music between French speaking people.
+Chanson is also a popular type of music between French speaking people.
 Chanson is in general any lyric-driven French song, usually polyphonic and secular.
 The greatest Belgian chansonnier was Jacques Brel, whose classic songs have been covered by several international artists.
-Some Dutch speaking singers has also been inspired by Chanson.
+Some Dutch speaking singers have also been inspired by Chanson.